deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-benchmark.md

 **Guideline 8: If You Aren't Sure - Ask**

-The DL4J/ND4J developers are available on Gitter.
-You can ask questions about benchmarking and performance there: [https://gitter.im/deeplearning4j/deeplearning4j](https://gitter.im/deeplearning4j/deeplearning4j)
+The DL4J/ND4J developers are available on the community forums.
+You can ask questions about benchmarking and performance there: [https://community.konduit.ai/](https://community.konduit.ai/)

 And if you do happen to find a performance issue - let us know!